xander-haj/python-merging-site/readme.md

     - Since this is a static site, there's no backend processing.
 All script comparisons are done on the client-side, ensuring user scripts are not sent to any server.

 ---

-By following these updated instructions and utilizing the provided code, you'll enhance your website to allow users to upload Python scripts effortlessly via drag-and-drop or file selection.
-This improvement significantly enhances the user experience by simplifying the input process.

-If you encounter any issues or need further customization, feel free to reach out!